Neighborhoods (Blink-182 album): Touring and aftermath

 Blink-182 first began touring in support of Neighborhoods with the 10th Annual Honda Civic Tour in August 2011.
 The 2011 edition marked the tenth anniversary of the tour, which Blink-182 headlined in its first incarnation.
 Together with My Chemical Romance, the trio fronted the 10th Annual Honda Civic Tour, which ran from August to October 2011, with additional dates scheduled in Canada with Rancid and Against Me!.
 In 2012, the band embarked on a worldwide 20th Anniversary Tour.
 They continued touring in 2012, performing the rescheduled European dates originally canceled in order to continue recording.
-They were scheduled to headline the Bamboozle 2012 Music Festival but canceled when Barker had to undergo an operation for tonsilitis.
+They were scheduled to headline the Bamboozle 2012 Music Festival but canceled when Barker had to undergo an operation for tonsillitis.
 The 20th Anniversary Tour extended into Australia in 2013 as part of the Soundwave festival, as well as four sideshows in the US with punk acts The Vandals and Sharks.
 Barker, who still suffers a fear of flying, did not attend; Brooks Wackerman, drummer of Bad Religion at the time, filled in for the Australian leg of the tour.

 Blink-182 looked back on Neighborhoods later with divided reactions.
 In 2012, DeLonge would concede that the recording method, originally his idea, led to a loss of unity, noting that emails dictated the majority of recording, due to the band members' hectic schedules.
 "There's some songs on there that I love, but for the most part it was disconnected", Barker recalled.
 "It was like, 'You do this part in your studio, and then you're gonna play on it and send it back to me'.
 When we're not in the studio together, you don't have the opportunity to gel off each other".